Food preservation: Modern industrial techniques

 Techniques of food preservation were developed in research laboratories for commercial applications.

+Aseptic processing

+Aseptic processing works by placing sterilized food (typically by heat, see ultra-high temperature processing) into sterlized packaging material under sterile conditions.
+The result is a sealed, sterile food product similar to canned food, but depending on the technique used, damage to food quality is typically reduced compared to canned food.
+A greater variety of packaging materials can be used as well.

+Besides UHT, aseptic processing may be used in conjunction with any of the microbe-reduction technologies listed below.
+With pasteurization and "high pressure pasteurization", the food may not be completely sterilized (instead achieving a specified log reduction), but the use of sterile packaging and environments is retained.

 Pasteurization

 Pasteurization is a process for preservation of liquid food.
 It was originally applied to combat the souring of young local wines.
 Today, the process is mainly applied to dairy products.
 In this method, milk is heated at about 70 C for 15–30 seconds to kill the bacteria present in it and cooling it quickly to 10 C to prevent the remaining bacteria from growing.
 The milk is then stored in sterilized bottles or pouches in cold places.
 This method was invented by Louis Pasteur, a French chemist, in 1862.

 Vacuum packing

 Vacuum-packing stores food in a vacuum environment, usually in an air-tight bag or bottle.
 The vacuum environment strips bacteria of oxygen needed for survival.
 Vacuum-packing is commonly used for storing nuts to reduce loss of flavor from oxidization.
 A major drawback to vacuum packaging, at the consumer level, is that vacuum sealing can deform contents and rob certain foods, such as cheese, of its flavor.